huawei-noah/SMARTS/docs/sim/env.rst

 Vehicle Diversity
 ^^^^^^^^^^^^^^^^^

-SMARTS environments allow three types of vehicles to exist concurrently, which are:
+SMARTS environments support the following types of vehicles:

 + **ego agents** - controlled by RL policy currently in training.
 + **social agents** - controlled by (pre-trained) policies from the Agent Zoo (see :mod:`~zoo.policies`).
 Like ego agents, social agents also use :class:`~smarts.zoo.agent_spec.AgentSpec` to register with the environment.
 They interact by watching the observation and returning action messages.
 Compared to ego agents, social agents are driven by trained models, hence they can provide behavioral characteristics we want.
 + **traffic vehicles** - controlled by an underlying traffic engine, like ``SUMO`` or ``SMARTS``.
++ **dataset vehicles** - controlled by replay of traffic history from naturalistic datasets such as Argoverse, NGSIM, and Waymo.

 Refer to :ref:`scenario_studio` for designing scenarios, traffic vehicles, social agents, ego agents, and maps.